winstondo/RoV_ThrusterControlSystem/README.md

-## Patch 1:
+## Patch 2.0:
+Implemented new controller API: pygames.
+Allows Windows host computer to interpret controller input as well as drawing a diagnostic UI.
+Implemented GPIOZero for remote GPIO.
+Allows the host computer to control the RPis GPIO remotely.

-New software logic should iron out theses issues.
+Improved thruster software logic should iron out dead zone issues.

+## Patch 1.0:
 Added analog trigger control over thrusters.
 RT should fire both dorsal thrusters forward to have the RoV accend.
 LT should cause the craft to decend.

 # RoV_ThrusterControlSystem

-main file is now rov_control_GPIO.
+~~main file is now rov_control_GPIO.~~ main file is rov_control-Host which should be run on the host computer.
+Instructions to prepare the RPi and the host computer are detailed below.

 Software uses pigpio libary for more accurate pulse width modulation (PWM) to control the ESC and brushless motors.